EdJoPaTo/grammy-inline-menu/README.md

 ```

 You can also take a look on all the regular expressions the menu middleware is using to notice a button click with `console.log(menuMiddleware.tree())`.
-Dont be scared by the output and try to find where you can find the structure in the sourcecode.
+Don't be scared by the output and try to find where you can find the structure in the source code.
-When you hit a button the specific callback data will be matched by one of the regular expressions.
+When you hit a button, the specific callback data will be matched by one of the regular expressions.
 Also try to create a new button and find it within the tree.

 If you want to manually send your submenu `/my-submenu/` you have to supply the same path that is used when you press the button in the menu.